tearust/t-rust/obsidian/ideas/algorithm_dispatch_oracle_task.md

 If a node happens fall into this nonce in space, it is the winner
 ## Skip the busy nodes
 If a hosting node is overloaded, skip it, try to get the one next to this busy node.(the right neighbor)

+# Report system load from hosting nodes

+The state maintainers need to know the hosting node's system load.
+Overloaded nodes should be except from running oracle tasks.

+## New oracle task broadcast

+When state maintainer receive new oracle task.
+The maintainer node who receive such task should ask every other A nodes to broadcast the notification to all connected hosting nodes.
+The notification is the basic requirement of this task.
+So that the hosting nodes who receive such notification will know if they are eligable to this oracle task or not.
+If they think they shoudl apply, they will go to the next step.

+## Hosting node apply to task
+The hosting nodes who want to execute oracle task should send apply message to any state maintainer node.
+This will result this application as a txn in the conveyor.
+A random nonce will be added at this monment.
+This random nonce will be used for select min nonce and locate the final winner.

+## Notify the winner to execute
+Whoever finally selected to be the winner will get notification.

+## Future remote attestation during oracle
+This is a future feature that during the execution, the executor will be under remote attestation.